 Don't be foolish, Elijah.
-Dora was always fretting about tea, but she's only an ignorant servant.
-She knows nothing of medicine.
+Dora's only an ignorant servant; she knows nothing of medicine.

 And neither do you!
 You think tea's the cure for everything under the sun.
 By God, you've practically got me swimming in it!